 February – Permaculture Food Gardening in Subtropical Australia

 February – Permaculture Food Gardening in Subtropical Australia by Ewa Bekiesch, Permaculture designer, educator, self-sufficient and sustainable living consultant, and healthy food advocate.
-February is one of the hottest months in our subtropical parts of Australia.
 Hot and humid!
-We are thankful for every single drop of rain and appreciate the food we are harvesting at this time of the year, and there is plenty to harvest!
-We are not running out of jobs in the garden, however, we are limiting the work to the early morning and very late afternoon hours.
-Additional to the summer gardening jobs described in my post here, February is the month when I prune… Read More
+However, nature is generous with rain at the moment and we appreciate every single drop and enjoy the food we harvest at this time of the year, and there is plenty to harvest!
+We are not running out of jobs in the garden, however, we are limiting the work to the early morning and/or very late afternoon hours.
+In addition to the summer gardening jobs listed below, February is the month when I prune all sorts of my perennial and self-seeding bushes.
+Especially Pigeon… Read More

 Continue Reading